BarmanDev/BarmanDev/README.md

     <h1 align="center">Welcome to my github profile 😄 </h1>
     <h3 align="justify">
         Hello!
 I'm Borja Fernández, a technology enthusiast and web application developer.
 Although I started my professional career as a waiter, I have always been passionate about programming and hardware manipulation.
 I'm the one they always call when their computer breaks down!
         I completed my training as a Higher Technician in Web Application Development in 2023, and I have acquired deep knowledge in different programming languages.
-The ones that have fascinated me the most are Java, Python, and PHP. <br> <br>
+The ones that have fascinated me the most are Java, Python, and PHP.
-        My main goal is to combine my programming skills with my customer service experience, providing innovative and efficient solutions through web application development.
-I particularly enjoy problem-solving and creating intuitive and appealing solutions for users.
-        In my free time, I participate in personal projects on GitHub to expand my knowledge and share my skills with the community.
-I am excited to learn new technologies and explore new opportunities to continue growing as a developer.
-        I am always open to new collaborations and exciting challenges.
-Don't hesitate to contact me for interesting projects or any opportunity related to web application development!
     </h3>
 </div>